-OVERVIEW: Since its beginning after World War II, the Woodrow Wilson National Fellowship Foundation has focused on developing future intellectual leaders and scholars for service in academia and government, and a number of former Wilson fellows have gone on to become Nobel laureates and Pulitzer Prize winners.
-As the name suggests, support comes mainly in the form of fellowships that cover a wide range of academic disciplines.
+OVERVIEW: Since its founding after World War II, the Woodrow Wilson National Fellowship Foundation has worked to develop future intellectual leaders and scholars for service in academia and government.
+As the name suggests, support mainly comes in the form of fellowships that cover a wide range of academic disciplines.
 The foundation also seeks to prepare outstanding individuals to teach STEM in high-needs high schools.

 IP TAKE: The Wilson Foundation is dedicated to building the nation's intellectual capital, especially at the graduate level.
 Be sure to check for program-specific guidelines and possible geographic restrictions.